On framings of links in 3-manifolds

 \end{proof}

 \begin{remark}

-For oriented $3$-manifolds $M$ for which $\mathcal{H}(M')$ is finite, Theorem \ref{nonseparating} can be deduced immediately.
-This is because $f|_{\partial V_K}$ has infinite order in $\mathcal{H}(\partial V_K)$, and thus, $\widetilde {f}$ has infinite order in $\mathcal{H}(M')$.
+For oriented $3$-manifolds $M$ for which $\mathcal{H}(M')$ is finite, Theorems \ref{Link} and \ref{nonseparating} can be deduced immediately.
+This is because $f|_{\partial V_{K_i}}$ has infinite order in $\mathcal{H}(\partial V_{K_i})$, and thus, $\widetilde {f}$ has infinite order in $\mathcal{H}(M')$.
 Hence, we get a contradiction.
 This happens, in particular, when $M'$ is a hyperbolic manifold or a closed oriented irreducible non-Haken $3$-manifold (see Theorems \ref{finitemcgnonhaken} and \ref{hyperbolicfinmcg}).

 \end{remark}